ENCCS/hpda-python/content/performance-boosting.rst

    %timeit apply_integrate_f_cython_dtype2(df['a'].to_numpy(), df['b'].to_numpy(), df['N'].to_numpy())
    # 696 µs ± 8.71 µs per loop (mean ± std. dev. of 7 runs, 1,000 loops each)

-Now it is over 400 times faster than the original Python implementation, and all we have done is to add type declarations!
-If we add the ``-a`` annotation flag we indeed see much less Python interaction in the code.
+Now it is ~ 100 times faster than the original Python implementation, and all we have done is to add type declarations on the Python code!
+We indeed see much less Python interaction in the code from step 1 to step 4.

 .. figure:: img/cython_annotate_2.png